Insights Hub

-CustomerNode Insights — essays and notes on high-consideration B2B sales
+CustomerNode Insights — essays and notes on complex B2B work, intelligent systems, and the CustomerNode platform

-CustomerNode publishes a series of essays and short notes on how complex, multi-stakeholder B2B deals actually come together, and on the architecture behind the CustomerNode platform.
+CustomerNode publishes essays and notes on how complex B2B work gets done, how intelligent systems become durable, and the architecture behind the CustomerNode platform.
 Each piece below is summarized here in full and links to its complete text on LinkedIn.

 CustomerNode Earns a High Cloud Confidence Rating (Post, March 8, 2026)